The Impact of Artificial Intelligence on Architecture: Digital Revolution in Design

 • Selection of eco-friendly materials with minimal carbon footprint

-• Modeling the lifecycle of buildings to minimize waste
+• Building lifecycle modeling to minimize waste

-To minimize these risks, it is recommended to:
+To minimize these risks, it's recommended to:

-Economic Efficiency of AI Design and Return on Investment
+Economic Efficiency of AI-Design and Investment Return

 Profitability of Architectural Solutions with AI

-• Initial costs: from $5,000 to $50,000 depending on the scale of the firm and chosen solutions
+• Initial costs: from $5,000 to $50,000 depending on firm scale and chosen solutions

 • Payback period: 6-18 months with regular use

-• ROI (return on investment): 150-300% during the first two years
+• ROI (return on investment): 150-300% within the first two years

-Competitive Advantages of Firms Using AI
+Competitive Advantages of AI-Using Firms

 • Ability to process more projects with the same staff